futurice/spiceprogram/_includes/contracts.md

 This version was presented to the Futurice partner and corporate sponsor of the OSS program, Mikko Viikari:

-"Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers.
+_Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers._

-By doing so we will ensure that the changes will be merged upstream - that they will become a part of any future releases of the component.
-This will make upgrades easier and reduce the cost of maintaining the solution.
+_By doing so we will ensure that the changes will be merged upstream - that they will become a part of any future releases of the component.
+This will make upgrades easier and reduce the cost of maintaining the solution._

-The effort required to publish the change is considered normal project work.
-In addition to code, the work to be published may include documentation, tests, graphics or other deliverables required to make an acceptable contribution."
+_The effort required to publish the change is considered normal project work.
+In addition to code, the work to be published may include documentation, tests, graphics or other deliverables required to make an acceptable contribution._

 Comments from Mikko: